-Although the second U.S. tour by Rikidozan was considered a success, Kimura continued to feel disgruntled and broke kayfabe by telling a reporter in Gifu, "We should determine who is the best (wrestler) in Japan.
+Although the second U.S. tour by Rikidozan was considered a success, Kimura continued feeling disgruntled and broke kayfabe by telling a reporter in Gifu, "We should determine who is the best (wrestler) in Japan.
 Riki works only for show, and he’ll be no match if I fight seriously."

 Rikidozan wanted to be recognized as "Japan’s #1 athlete," and Kimura was hard-pressed for money because of his newly formed but floundering wrestling promotion that used a good amount of U.S. servicemen still trying to collect their payment.

 Rikidozan humbles Masahiko Kimura and later Haruo Yamaguchi

 In December 1954, a card featuring talent from Rikidozan’s Japan Wrestling Association faced off against wrestlers from Kimura’s much smaller International Pro Wrestling Promotion.
 The match between the two headliners was billed as Sumo vs. Judo, but it was, in fact, under pro wrestling rules.

 Fortunately, footage of the Rikidozan-Kimura match survives.
 Haruo Yamaguchi fills in the details and delves into the aftermath of this historic bout.

 Before the match, newspapers ran stories questioning the legitimacy of wrestling.
 It is believed that the match was planned to be a work from the start, but Rikidozan later decided to take extreme measures against Kimura to disprove the allegation of "wrestling being fake."

-The first 6 minutes of the almost 16-minute match has been lost over the years.
+The first 6 minutes of the nearly 16-minute match has been lost over the years.
 Some Kimura backers say the first half of the match is unavailable because Kimura was dominating.
 At the same time, other theories state that perhaps the first half was rather dull and not worth showing.